 Almost any given product type might have hundreds of different sellers and potentially thousands of similar options.
 Sorting out which products are even worth looking at can be a serious chore.
 Not to mention having to vet the sellers to ensure they are reliable.

 To tackle this problem, product review websites write article lists with names like "Our Favorite 10 Smartphones to Make Your Life Fabulous" because they help make it easier for us to decide what to buy - from a smaller list of (hopefully) carefully selected, quality items.

 Unfortunately, these lists are subjective and often prone to financially incentivized bias (i.e. review websites often have paid relationships with brands and advertisers to include their products in articles and other content) and aren't often backed up by hard data.
 They also become dated very quickly because the content is static.

-Shop Amazon via an hourly Amazon price tracker.
-In contrast to review articles an hourly price tracker is continually and automatically updated so you always get the latest prices, sales metrics, coupons and reviews.
+Shop Amazon via an Amazon price comparison engine.
+In contrast to review articles a live price comparison system is continually and automatically updated so you always get the latest prices, sales metrics, coupons and reviews.

-" A price tracker offers objective price data, combined with visually compelling charts & tables to help you save money buying better products.
+" Price comparisons offer objective price data, combined with visually compelling charts & tables to help you save money buying better products.

-But how can a price tracker actually tell you which deals are better than others?
+But how can price comparisons actually tell you which deals are better than others?